NataliaVelasquez18/PyBer_Analysis/README.md

 ### Description:

-In this project we will be performing an exploratory analysis on large csv files.
+In this project we will be performing an exploratory analysis on two large csv files.
 We will analyze all the rideshare data of PyBer, a ride-sharing app company, from **January to April of 2019** and create a compelling visualizations for the CEO to help drive strategy.

 ### Purpose: